inventit/inventit.github.io/_posts/2014-04-29-berkshelf3_for_opsworks_ubuntu.md

 As the first line above shows, HTTP 404 was returned.
 This means the overwritten URL worked.
 So currently Chef's `remote` provider seems to ignore HTTP 404 error but not to ignore HTTP 403.

+## UPDATE
+Around April 30th, the updated version of OpsWorks seemed to be deployed.
+The information above is now obsolete.

 # Resolving Version Conflict
 I still got an error though I could resolve the weird Chef's `remote` behavior.
 Here is the error portion of the log file.